the-unrealist/the-unrealist/_posts/2022-11-21-custom-blueprint-nodes.md

     </tr>
     <tr>
       <td><code>PinCategory</code></td>
       <td>This is the main type of the pin.
-Consult the Pin Categories table below for a list of available categories.</td>
+Refer to the Pin Categories table below for a list of available categories.</td>
     </tr>
     <tr>
       <td><code>PinSubCategory</code></td>
       <td>The sub-type of the pin.
 This is used by a small number of pin types.
-Consult the Pin Categories table below for more information.</td>
+Refer to the Pin Categories table below for more information.</td>
     </tr>
     <tr>
       <td><code>PinSubCategoryObject</code></td>
       <td>The sub-type of the pin using the provided object.
-For example, if the pin is a class reference, then this would be the class.</td>
+For example, if the pin is a class reference, then this would be the class type.</td>
     </tr>
     <tr>
       <td><code>PinName</code></td>
       <td>A name for the pin.
-The name needs to be unique within the node.</td>
+The name needs to be unique within the node.
+Certain names have special meaning.
+Refer to the Special Pin Names table below for more information.</td>
     </tr>
     <tr>
       <td><code>PinParams</code></td>